FlavScents AInsights Entry for 2,6-Dimethyl Pyrazine (CAS: 108-50-9)

 3. Natural Occurrence & Formation

-2,6-Dimethyl pyrazine naturally occurs in various roasted and cooked foods, such as coffee, cocoa, and roasted nuts.
-It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
+2,6-Dimethyl pyrazine naturally occurs in various roasted foods, including coffee, cocoa, and roasted nuts.
+It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during the roasting process.
 This compound is often used to enhance the "natural flavor" designation in food products due to its presence in naturally roasted items.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs